 In this Section

-At this This section provides resources and tools to help districts and schools complete Installation.
+This section provides resources and tools to help districts and schools complete Installation.
 It includes professional development tools to help staff embed new understanding of the standards and implementation concepts into universally designed learning targets, assessments, and aligned units of study into an MTSS which they build collectively.
 Tools for leaders help promote consistent and intended use of instructional practices across the organization and alignment of the standards across tiers of instruction and intervention.
 Rapid cycle problem solving tools help leaders ensure that implementation occurs evenly and with quality across the school.
 Resources and tools for all practitioners deepen understanding of academic language and how it relates to closing the achieve gap and to “college and career readiness.”

 By the time schools and districts begin the Installation stage of implementation they will have completed the activities and requirements in the Exploration stage.
 Leadership and implementation teams are in place to plan for and analyze the implementation effort and execute next steps.
 A resource, communication, and training strategy has been established.
 Plans and strategies begin to be carried out.